HoverWings/HUST_ComputerOrgernization_Labs/README.md

-# HUST_ComputerOrgernization_Labs
+# HUST_ComputerOrginazation_Labs
-This is the Computer Orgernization Labs of HUST 2018
+This is the Computer Orginazation Labs of HUST 2018